LordChunder/rustsignpainter-app/README.md

 ## Disclaimer & Safety

 This tool uses mouse and keyboard automation **only after you explicitly start painting**.
 Always test on low-value signs first.
-Antivirus software may flag automation tools — this is normal behavior.
-Facepunch has commented that sign painting tools will not result in anti-cheat bans, though use at your own risk.
+Facepunch has commented that sign painting tools will not result in anti-cheat bans, though you use this at your own risk.

 ---

 **Built for the Rust community** ❤️

 Awaited Developments